 I actually started out teaching special education.
 During my teaching career, my husband and I started a family and I picked up my first “real” camera to capture my growing little boys.
 The perfectionist in me wanted to take the best images possible, and the teacher in me learned how.
 I started photographing friends and family and eventually turned my newfound passion into a business.

 I have been in business for three years, and very blessed to have grown so significantly in such a short amount of time.
 This year I was awarded Best of the Weddings which was very exciting!

-I am also a very organized and quick on my feet type person.
+I am also very organized and quick on my feet type of person.
 Probably due to my years as a special education teacher.
-Months before the wedding, I go over timelines and day of details with my couples so that their wedding is as stress-free as possible for them.
+Months before the wedding, I go over timelines and day-of details with my couples so that their wedding is as stress-free as possible for them.
 If something deviates from our plan, I am able to brainstorm a solution fairly fast.

-My favorite part about being a wedding photographer is the ability to create images that my couple’s feel truly “captured them” – their loving interactions, genuine personalities and the special little moments throughout the day.
+My favorite part about being a wedding photographer is the ability to create images that my couple feels truly “captured them” – their loving interactions, genuine personalities, and the special little moments throughout the day.

 I am also a huge people person, so being able to meet new people as part of my job is a perfect fit!

-When I first started photography I was an all natural light photographer, and as I searched to find ways to take my images to the next level I started utilizing off camera and occasionally on camera flash.
+When I first started photography I was an all-natural light photographer, and as I searched to find ways to take my images to the next level I started utilizing off-camera and occasionally on-camera flash.
 It is something that I have grown to love, and use in all of my engagement and wedding day photography.
-Use of off camera flash ensures my couples look their best with flattering and beautiful light.
+The use of off-camera flash ensures my couples look their best with flattering and beautiful light.